aaron1729/beach-reads/README.md

 However, this arrangement does not constitute a true head-to-head competition.
 This is because, as is often touted, ChatGPT is merely "predicting the next word".
 If ChatGPT is asked to write the story in a single shot, then an appropriate head-to-head competition would require Sittenfeld to narrate her own story from start to finish in real time.
 Of course, that would surely not showcase the best of her writing abilities.
 A better competition would be to allow both Sittenfeld and ChatGPT to actually "think" before they begin writing.[^1]

-This repository contains a very simple Python script that enables ChatGPT to "think" and then write a story, based on five topics and in the style of Sittenfeld (or another author of the user's choice).
+This repository contains a very simple Python script that enables Anthropic's Claude -- a close cousin of ChatGPT -- to "think" and then write a story, based on five randomly chosen topics from Sittenfeld's list and in the style of Sittenfeld.
+In its current form (2024-07-18 around 7:30pmPT), it takes around 50-60 seconds and around $0.07-$0.10 to write one story (using Claude Sonnet 3.5).

 [^1] In ChatGPT's case, an apt name for this process is "unhobbling", in the sense that Leopold Aschenbrenner writes about [here](https://situational-awareness.ai/).
 Specifically, by construction, ChatGPT is "hobbled" (in comparison with its full cognitive capabilities) inasmuch as it is required to construct its responses one word at a time, without any possibility of meta-level thinking or revision.